JonJonHuang/DockerTutorial/Launching Your Docker App and Sharing.md

 Log into the Docker public registry by running ```docker login```

 ##### Tagging the image
-The notation for associating a local image with a repository on a registry is ```username/repository:tag```.
-The tag is optional, but recommended, since it is the mechanism that registries use to give Docker images a version.
-Give the repository and tag meaningful names for the context, such as ```get-started:part2```.
-This puts the image in the ```get-started``` repository and tag it as ```part2```.
+To associate a local image with a repository on a registry call ```username/repository:tag```.
+The tag is optional, but recommended for versions in Docker.
+You should give the repository and tag meaningful names for the context, such as ```myRepository:part20```.

-Now, put it all together to tag the image.
-Run ```docker tag image``` with your username, repository, and tag names so that the image uploads to your desired destination.
-The syntax of the command is:
+To tag the image.
+Run ```docker tag image``` with your username, repository, and tag names.
+This ensures the image uploads to your desired destination.

 ```
 docker tag image username/repository:tag